 For our regular industry panels, we invite knowledgeable speakers to discuss their specific branch of the industry, leaving plenty of time for asking questions.
 After the discussion, we all head into the Garden Bar, to network with fellow members.

-On Thursday 23 April we will be joined by art director Lydia Fry and set decorator Charlotte Dirickx, who will discuss their respective roles and experiences, as well as the relationship between set decoration and art direction.
+On Wednesday 23 April we will be joined by art director Lydia Fry and set decorator Charlotte Dirickx, who will discuss their respective roles and experiences, as well as the relationship between set decoration and art direction.

 Tickets are restricted to 1 per member, and available for just £5, which includes a token for a complimentary house wine, beer or soft/hot drink.